Home › Business Deductions › Moving Expenses Tax Deduction

 • Hawaii

 The rules vary from state to state.
 For example, Virginia allowed the deduction until recently.
+You can use a tax deduction calculator to find eligible write-offs in your state.
 California and New York still allow a moving expense deduction and exclude employer reimbursement as taxable income.

 Tips to save on moving expenses